590411/Performance-Analysis-/README.md

  ### Data sources
+ ---

-Company  Data  ,the dataset use for this analysis is "SalesData.xlsx"  file . we have data on sales , promotions , products , stores and managers
+*Company  Data  ,the dataset use for this analysis is "SalesData.xlsx"  file . we have data on sales , promotions , products , stores and managers*

 ### Tools
+---

   - Excel-power query : Data cleaning
   - Excel-power pivot : Data model
   - Excel-power pivot-DAX : Calculating mesures